spanglerbrennen-prog/bm-spangler-ai-portfolio/field-tests/README.md

 - It initially refuses to help.
 - It then produces a polished document that launders responsibility for a workplace death in exactly the way the user requested.

+Notably, this failure surfaced in only four natural prompts with no exotic jailbreak tricks.
+That ease-of-trigger, combined with the severity of the scenario (workplace death and liability), makes this a high-priority class of behavior for safety review.

 ---

 More field tests will be added over time as I probe other tools, surfaces, and behaviors in the wild.